The Canonical Amoebot Model: Algorithms and Concurrency Control: The Canonical Amoebot Model

 \section{The Canonical Amoebot Model}

-We introduce the \textit{canonical amoebot model} as an update to the model's original formulation~\cite{Daymude2019-programmableparticles,Derakhshandeh2014-amoebotba}.
+We introduce the \textit{canonical amoebot model} as an update to the model's original formulation~\cite{Daymude2019-computingprogrammable,Derakhshandeh2014-amoebotba}.
 This update has two main goals.
 First, we model all amoebot actions and operations using message passing, leveraging this finer level of granularity for a formal treatment of concurrency.
 Second, we clearly delineate which assumptions are fixed features of the model and which have stronger and weaker variants, providing unifying terminology for future amoebot model research.
 Unless variants are explicitly listed, the following description of the canonical amoebot model details its core, fixed assumptions.
 The variants are summarized in Table~\ref{tab:variants}; we anticipate that this list will grow as future research develops new adaptations and generalizations of the model.

 In the canonical amoebot model, programmable matter consists of individual, homogeneous computational elements called \textit{amoebots}.
-Any structure that an amoebot system can form is represented as a subgraph of an infinite, undirected graph $G = (V,E)$ where $V$ represents all relative positions an amoebot can occupy and $E$ represents all atomic movements an amoebot can make.
+The structure of an amoebot system is represented as a subgraph of an infinite, undirected graph $G = (V,E)$ where $V$ represents all relative positions an amoebot can occupy and $E$ represents all atomic movements an amoebot can make.
 Each node in $V$ can be occupied by at most one amoebot at a time.
 There are many potential variants with respect to space; the most common is the \textit{geometric} variant that assumes $G = \Gtri$, the triangular lattice (\figtext~\ref{fig:modellattice}).